Kim Kardashian, Kanye Not Invited To Oscars After-Parties — Not A-List Enough?

 Kardashian was forced to watch the show at home for the third year in a row this year.
 She was forced to bear the disappointment of rejection for an invitation to the post-Oscars festivities, according to the sources.

-“They watched the show at home,” a source said.
 “Kim is often reminded that she is not a real star when she goes to any of these things, but she and Kanye really wanted to have a fun night out.”

 While Kim and her hubby sat out the Oscars after-parties, watching the festivities on TV at home, the family matriarch, Kris Jenner, covered the show for E!
 But she clashed with the producers, according to reports.